edxu96/RexNet/docs/PhD/README.md

 * To simulate realizations, like those from wind turbines, at new locations according to historical data, statistical methods in the frequency domain can be utilized to exhibit the spatial diversity and make use of available information as much as possible. [woods2013simulation](#reference)
 * To simulate evolutions of discrete states in a bottom-up way, inhomogeneous Markov chains can be constructed using detailed survey data. [page2008generalised](#reference) For example, electricity consumptions of residents associated with their occupant presences can be obtained.
-* Martingale models of forecast evolution can be used to simulate requests sent to coordinators. [heath1994modeling](#reference) It is not a forecast technique, but a program to simulate the forecast results.
+* Martingale models of forecast evolution can be used to simulate requests sent to coordinators. [heath1994modeling](#reference) It is not a forecasting technique, but a program to simulate the forecast results.
 * CPPs may correlate with each other so they must be modelled by an aggregated CPPs controlled by one coordinator to satisfy several clients.
 For example, the space heating system for multi-dwelling buildings must be modelled by multi-input-multi-output control systems. [siroky2011experimental](#reference) Moreover, retailers can be introduced to form a hierarchical Rex, which will be discussed in subsection 4-4.
 * Grey-box modelling techniques, which combines statistical methods and physical knowledge, can be used to identify CPP models. [bacher2011identifying](#reference)
 <!-- * Distributions of errors in private evaluations of prosumers. -->